-2.3.
-How to View EXIF Data With a Photo Viewer
+How to View EXIF Data in OS and with a Photo Viewer

 Let’s first take a look at how you can use your operating system to view EXIF data.
 If you are using a Windows OS, simply right-clicking the image and clicking the “Details” tab will reveal some information, as you can see below:

 However, keep in mind that this is pretty limited information – if you want more details, such as what lens was used when capturing the image, you might not be able to find such detail in this tab.
 To get that information, you will need to use a photo viewer.